State defense force: Personnel and training

 Some state defense forces advertise recruitment and physical standards lower than the U.S. military with relaxed waiver standards.
 While other state defense forces, and specific units, advertise professional military and physical fitness standards to retain integration with National Guard counterparts and more physically demanding state and interagency missions.

 Cal Guard CPT Foster, an officer in California's SDF, the California State Guard, serving as a Fire Team commander leading State and National Guard firefighters in the 2020 California fire season.

 California, for instance, requires no physical fitness test prior to entry and has weight/height standards significantly more relaxed than the federal service for certain units, but certain jobs — like firefighters, search and rescue, and certain maritime search and rescue/dive personnel within the Cal Guard's Emergency Response Command and Maritime Service — require passing a physical fitness test, pack hikes, and tryouts.
 California State Guard wildland firefighters, for example, must complete the National Wildfire Coordinating Group Red Card standards, then complete a Cal Fire interagency training program alongside their National Guard counterparts.
+Due to the non-combat emergency response mission of the Ohio Military Reserve, a physical fitness test is administered, however, required standards are more closely aligned with the general population than in soldiers preparing for warfare, and age requirements include able-bodied Ohioans aged 17 thru 60 years of age.
 In the Texas State Guard, there are minimal requirements for general accession, but joining specialized teams like the Dive, Rescue, and Recovery (DR&R) Team requires physical fitness testing and completion of the Texas Dive School.

 PO1 John Arnn and GySgt Clayton Cormack are adjusting SCPO Gary Wilson's equipment, members of the Texas State Guard Maritime Regiment, Dive, Rescue, & Recovery (DR&R) Team.